A resilient mindset makes a big difference

 In contrast, people of all ages who have experienced bullying but haven’t let it wound them have a substantial amount of self-acceptance.
 They protect themselves emotionally by thinking, “I don’t like when people try to bully me, but I am still a worthwhile person.
 I can cope.”

-For example, two girls receive the same cyber-message on several occasions, saying that each has been fooling around with a popular boy at a school party and the boy’s girlfriend is on the warpath.
+For example, two girls receive the same cyber-message several times, saying that each has been fooling around with a popular boy at a school party and the boy’s girlfriend is on the warpath.
 Carmen is quite devastated and feels exceptionally depressed about the impact on her reputation.

 On the other hand, Alex pays little attention to the message, reminds herself that she is a worthwhile person and returns an SMS saying the sender’s spelling stinks.